Iran a threat not just to Israel, says Germany's Merkel

 “The question is whether we will be able to achieve a result that is better than the present state of affairs.
 We have decided it is better to participate in the negotiations because we believe that to be better than the status quo.”

-The United Nations and European Union deems the settlements illegal, a stand on which Merkel gave no ground in Jerusalem.

-“For a two-state solution we need territorial integrity for the individual entities.
-In view of this, we regard the settlements question with concern and are not always of the same opinion” as Israel, she said.

-Writing by Dan Williams in Jerusalem and Noah Barkin and Madeline Chambers in Berlin, Editing by Jeffrey Heller, Alistair Lyon and Raissa Kasolowsky
+Writing by Dan Williams in Jerusalem and Noah Barkin and Madeline Chambers in Berlin, Editing by Jeffrey Heller and Alistair Lyon